PatrickvanEwijk/UpperboundApproachesDuality/README.md

 ## Other remarks
 1. Jupyter Notebooks have been run in Google Cloud on a virtual machine (c3d-highmem-8, corresponding to a 4-core AMD EPYC (GENOA) 9B14 2.60 GHz CPU).
-2. The Fuiji et al. (2011) simple improvement upper bound has been implemented in the python files for the fractional Brownian motion, but has not been implemented in the report.
+2. The Fujii et al. (2011) simple improvement upper bound has been implemented in the python files for the fractional Brownian motion, but has not been implemented in the report.
 In an earlier stage, this approach has shortly been considered.
 However, I did not invest significant time in this approach, so any use of this implementation should be undertaken with caution and at one's own risk.

  ## Additional python scripts